OfficeAddins/AddinCommands/README.md

 <img src="word-addincommands.png">

-<H3>Nice To Have</H3>
+<H3>Nice To Have - size="large"</H3>
-Would it be possible to add the following two features please:
-<LI>>Be able to display a built-in controls with a large size</LI
+Be able to display a built-in controls with a large size

 ```
 <OfficeControl id="Paste" size="large" />
 ```

+<H3>Nice To Have - on a menu"</H3>
-<LI>Be able to include built-in controls on a menu</LI
+Be able to include built-in controls on a menu

 ```
 <Control xsi:type="Menu">
   <Label/>